yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_Events.html.md

   public:

     /**
-     Handles an `onSoomlaStoreInitialized` event, which is fired when SOOMLA Store is initialized.
+     Handles an `onSoomlaStoreInitialized` event, which is triggered when SoomlaStore is initialized.
      */
     virtual void onSoomlaStoreInitialized();

     /**
-     Handles an `onBillingSupported` event, which is fired when SOOMLA knows that billing IS supported on the device.
+     Handles an `onBillingSupported` event, which is triggered when SOOMLA knows that billing IS supported on the device.
      */
     virtual void onBillingSupported();

     /**
-     Handles an `onBillingNotSupported` event, which is fired when SOOMLA knows that billing is NOT supported on the device.
+     Handles an `onBillingNotSupported` event, which is triggered when SOOMLA knows that billing is NOT supported on the device.
      */
     virtual void onBillingNotSupported();

     /**
-     Handles an `onCurrencyBalanceChanged` event, which is fired when the balance of a specific virtual currency has changed.
+     Handles an `onCurrencyBalanceChanged` event, which is triggered when the balance of a specific virtual currency has changed.
      @param virtualCurrency The currency whose balance has changed.
      @param balance The balance of the currency.